babasaraki/Open-Labware/README.md

 The code behind the infrastructure is licensed under the [MIT License](LICENSE.md)

+# Contribution

+Contributions, suggestions, and bug reports are extremely welcome - please [create an issue](issues/new).

 # Acknowledgment and Funding

 We would like to thank all contributors, especially those mentioned in the [Contributors list](CONTRIBUTORS.yaml), the BioMedical Research Centre (BioRTC)for their constant support and funding this Summer School Training Programme.